-Kentucky Dam creates the largest manmade lake in the eastern United States.
-It backs up the Tennessee River for 184 miles and creates a lake that stretches south across the western tip of Kentucky and nearly the entire width of Tennessee.
+Kentucky Dam creates the largest manmade lake in the eastern United States - Kentucky Lake!
+The dam backs up the Tennessee River for 184 miles and creates the lake that stretches south across the western tip of Kentucky and nearly the entire height of Tennessee.
 At maximum normal operating level, Kentucky Lake covers 160,300 acres and features 2,300 miles of shoreline.

 More important than the project's size are the jobs it performs.
 Kentucky Dam is the spigot that TVA (Tennessee Valley Authority) uses to help control floods on the lower Ohio and Mississippi rivers; it is the gateway to the Tennessee River waterway and is a major generating plant in the TVA power system.

-Kentucky Lake is a magnet for vacationers and fishermen from a wide area of mid- America, with recreation use amounting to some 17 million visits each year.
-Along its nearly 2400 miles of cove-studded shoreline are many boat docks and resorts, 4 state parks, the Tennessee National Wildlife refuge, 48 public access areas, 2 county parks, 5 municipal parks, 2 state wildlife management areas, 10 group camps and clubs, 92 commercial recreation areas, and 3 small wildlife areas.
+Kentucky Lake is a magnet for vacationers and fishermen from a wide area of mid-America, with recreation use amounting to some 17 million visits each year.
+Along its nearly 2,300 miles of cove-studded shoreline are many boat docks and resorts, several state parks, the Tennessee National Wildlife refuge, 48 public access areas, many county parks and municipal parks, state wildlife management areas, a dozen group camps and clubs, nearly 100 commercial recreation areas, and three small wildlife areas.